 Have you ever noticed that a LOT of old Dutch canal houses lean forward a bit (like the one on the right of the above picture)?
-Well it’s because canal houses used to be the storage warehouses (not the trendy homes they are today) and goods needed to be winched up into the buildings so they were built tilting forward a little so the goods didn’t scrape against the walls.
+Well, it’s because canal houses used to be storage warehouses (not the trendy homes they are today) and goods needed to be winched up into the buildings so they were built tilting forward a little so the goods didn’t scrape against the walls.
 A lot of these canal houses still have the winching hooks attached too.

 During the 17th Century Enkhuizen was one of the wealthiest cities in the country, as most of the Netherlands’ trade with the East Indies was conducted from here, which is why it has so many lovely old buildings that make it such a pretty little waterside town now.
 It lost its position of power to Amsterdam and today is more of a charming tourist attraction, filled with cafes, churches, markets and one of the largest marinas in the country.

 I think we were there on market day as there were quite a few food stalls around the streets, including fruit and vegetables for sale out the front of one of the churches.

 The nut stall pictured above I thought was quite amusing, but we had stroopwafels instead.
 Two very thin waffles with a thin layer of caramel in the centre, served warm.
 Very yummy, but you only need one as they are very sweet!

 There were lots of cafes and nice looking gift shops along the main roads, even a small cheese museum (where you could also buy cheese too obviously) with this bakfiets out the front.